Event Series Intelligence

 What is Esper Enterprise Edition?

 Esper Enterprise Edition is a complete turnkey solution for addressing Event Processing and CEP requirements in enterprise grade deployments.
 It combines Esper in the same version as the community version, clustering technologies, a rich multi-window web-based GUI, Eventlet continuously-updating displays, EsperJMX and EsperJDBC in one single certified and supported package.
-"Eventlets" is our term for composable, interactive and real-time graphical or textual views of managed event streams that may originate from multiple and distributed CEP engines.
+"Eventlets" is our term for composable, interactive and real-time graphical or textual views of managed event series that may originate from multiple and distributed CEP engines.
 EsperJMX enables remote runtime management through third party tools.
 EsperJDBC provides maximized interoperability over a standard JDBC client API for point and click use of Esper with dashboards and business intelligence tools.
 Read more in the product section

 What is EsperHA?

-What is Event Stream Processing (ESP)?
+What is Event Series Analysis?

 What is Complex Event Processing (CEP)?

-Does Esper support both ESP and CEP?
+Does Esper support both CEP and Event Series Analysis?

 Why use Esper?